 - The focus of the internship MUST be public health practice.
 Internships which are solely academic research, clinical, and administrative internships are not appropriate.

 - The internship must allow the student to demonstrate the attainment of five (5) MPH Foundational Competencies.
 Students can align their internship to additional Departmental Competencies.

 - Students demonstrate competency attainment through the development of work products.
 The student must be able to submit a minimum of two (2) work products demonstrating competency attainment in all five (5) competencies.
 Products are tangible work items developed by the student during their internship.
-These products must be approved by the preceptor prior to the start of the internship and be beneficial to both the student and internship organization.
+These products must be approved by the preceptor prior to the start of the internship and be beneficial to both the student and the internship organization.

 - The student must complete a minimum of 180 contact hours with the organization during the semester in which they register for the internship, however, the student’s preceptor can require the student to complete additional hours.
 All hours must be completed in a single semester.

 - The student must be registered in BlazerNet for PUH 688/688Q, a 3-credit hours course, under their internship advisor before beginning the internship.

 - In order to register for the internship, the student must complete the MPH Internship Proposal Form and have this form approved electronically by the internship advisor and preceptor through APEx.

 - Students cannot start the internship prior to the first day of class and must have all hours completed by the last day of class for that semester.

 - All forms are tracked using APEx; all deliverables are submitted in APEx.

 The following documents are required as part of the planning and evaluation of the internship.